Edai/ExplorerVR/README.md

 Virtual Reality Project started on the 4th May 2017, using Unity and SteamVR

 # GOAL
-Discover and explore different environments
-Fight against Acrophobia with this!
+Discover and explore different environments and fight your Acrophobia with this!

 # ARCHITECTURE
 Field in progress...